-Investor Investee Main Business % of Ownership December 31 2022 2021 The Company Taiwan Steel Resources Co., Ltd. ("TSR") Waste disposal services 100 100
+Investor Investee Main Business % of Ownership December 31 2023 2022 The Company Taiwan Steel Resources Co., Ltd. ("TSR") Waste reuse services 100 100

 The financial statements of the subsidiary included in the consolidated financial statements which were audited by the auditors of the same year.